 It's also a relatively light dish, even with the pasta, so it's perfect for any time of year.
 Plus it provides both protein and a serving of vegetables for a complete meal.

-How to make Garlic Chicken and Orzo Skillet
+How to Make Chicken Orzo Skillet

-- Brown the onion, garlic and red pepper flakes.
-Season chicken with salt, pepper and Italian seasoning and add to skillet.
+- Brown the onion, garlic, and red pepper flakes.
+Season chicken with salt, pepper, and Italian seasoning and add to skillet.

 - Brown chicken until cooked through.